 Costs and estimated earnings in excess of billings on uncompleted contracts are presented as a current asset in the accompanying consolidated balance sheets, and billings in excess of costs and estimated earnings on uncompleted contracts are presented as a current liability in the accompanying consolidated balance sheets.
 The Company's contracts vary in duration, with the duration of some larger contracts exceeding one year.
 Consistent with industry practices, the Company includes the amounts realizable and payable under contracts, which may extend beyond one year, in current assets and current liabilities.
-The vast majority of these balances are settled within one year.
+These balances are generally settled within one year.